wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Changelog ==

-1.0.0		Initial release version.
+=1.0.0=		Initial release version.
 Tested and found works well without any issues.

-1.0.1		Added features to import multiple tags and categories with different delimiters.
+=1.0.1=		Added features to import multiple tags and categories with different delimiters.

-1.0.2		- Bug fixed to recognize the trimmed trailing space in the CSV file
+=1.0.2=		- Bug fixed to recognize the trimmed trailing space in the CSV file
 	        - Added validation for the duplicate field mapping.

+=1.1.0=		Added featured image import feature along with post/page/custom post.

 == Upgrade Notice ==

-v1.0.0		Initial release of plugin.
+=v 1.0.0=		Initial release of plugin.

-v1.0.1		Added features to import multiple tags and categories with different delimiters.
+=v 1.0.1=		Added features to import multiple tags and categories with different delimiters.

-v1.0.2		This version have important bug fixes and newly added features.
-Must upgrade immediately.
+=v 1.0.2=		This version have important bug fixes and newly added features.
+Must be upgrade immediately.

+=v 1.1.0=      A major new feature added in this version.
+Update needed.

 == Frequently Asked Questions ==